Manual transmission: Truck transmissions

 Although there are many gear positions, shifting through gears usually follows a regular pattern.
-For example, a series of up shifts might use "move to splitter direct; move to splitter overdrive; move the shift lever to No. 2 and move splitter to underdrive; move splitter to direct; move splitter to overdrive; move the shifter to No. 3 and move splitter to underdrive"; and so on.
-In older trucks using floor-mounted levers, a bigger problem is common gear shifts require the drivers to move their hands between shift levers in a single shift, and without synchromesh, shifts must be carefully timed or the transmission will not engage.
+For example, a series of upshifts might use "move to splitter direct; move to splitter overdrive; move the shift lever to No. 2 and move splitter to underdrive; move splitter to direct; move splitter to overdrive; move the shifter to No. 3 and move splitter to underdrive"; and so on.
+In older trucks using floor-mounted levers, a bigger problem is common gearshifts require the drivers to move their hands between shift levers in a single shift, and without synchromesh, shifts must be carefully timed or the transmission will not engage.
 For this reason, some splitter transmissions have an additional "under under" range, so when the splitter is already in "under" it can be quickly downshifted again, without the delay of a double shift.

 Modern truck transmissions are most commonly "range-splitter".
 The most common 13-speed has a standard H pattern, and the pattern from the left upper corner is as follows: R, down to L, over and up to 1, down to 2, up and over to 3, down to 4.
 The "butterfly" range lever in the center front of the knob is flipped up to high range while in 4th, then shifted back to 1.
 The 1 through 4 positions of the knob is repeated.
 Also, each can be split using the thumb-actuated under-overdrive lever on the left side of the knob while in high range.
 The "thumb" lever is not available in low range, except in 18 speeds; 1 through 4 in the low range can be split using the thumb lever and L can be split with the "Butterfly" lever.
 L cannot be split using the thumb lever in either the 13- or 18-speed.
 The 9-speed transmission is like a 13-speed without the under-overdrive thumb lever.